kawangwong/visual_scanning_game/README.md

 Last, from there, there should be some assertion and testing put in place for more than one letter and perhaps even assertions of inputs.
 That way, we can print multiple letters for testing.

-It may also be possible to create some sort of For now, this is simply a project designed for learning and perhaps one day be used in the therapy space for teachers or therapists working with individuals with cognitive or visual processing disorder difficulties.
+This is simply a project designed for learning and perhaps one day be used in the therapy space for teachers or therapists working with individuals with cognitive or visual processing disorder difficulties.

 This is not a medical tool by any means, but a therapeutic tool for practice.